-During Q1 2017, Almonty exercised its option to acquire the remaining 49% interest in the project for a payment of \in 1.5 million (\$2.2 million) in December 2016, a reduction of \in 0.75 million (\$1.1 million) from the previously agreed price, resulting in a much-needed saving of capital on the acquisition.
-The
+During Q1 2017, Almonty exercised its option to acquire the remaining 49% interest in the project for a payment of \notin 1.5 million (\$2.2 million) in December 2016, a reduction of \notin 0.75 million (\$1.1 million) from the previously agreed price, resulting in a much-needed saving of capital on the acquisition.
+The Company is continuing to carry out work on the project and is working towards a final decision on proceeding with the development of the project.
+The Company continues to fine-tune its planning and budgeting for the potential build-out and commissioning of the Valtreixal Mine.